xtrs84zk/Aspire-V5-573P-Hackintosh/README.md

 ## Status

-- It boots!.

-- Using OpenCore 6.0 @[1bc2fb3eea1e082fd547cbbf5f9ae870dabbfa97](https://github.com/acidanthera/OpenCorePkg/commit/1bc2fb3eea1e082fd547cbbf5f9ae870dabbfa97) (Compiled by me, still in beta as the day of this commit)
+- It boots! **EVEN BIG SUR**, installer and all.
+SIP enabled.

+- Using OpenCore 6.1

   ![Bootloader](./assets/bootloader.png)

-- Doesn't boot Big Sur, specially not the installer.
-Working on it.

 ## Instructions